cbogart/discoursedb-model/README.md

 ### DiscourseDB Configuration
 DiscourseDB is centrally configured using a [Java-based container configuration](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-java) (see Spring docs for more details).
 The default configuration is provided by the [BaseConfiguration](https://github.com/DiscourseDB/discoursedb-model/blob/master/src/main/java/edu/cmu/cs/lti/discoursedb/configuration/BaseConfiguration.java) class which can be replaced or extended by custom configuration (just exclude the BaseConfiguration in your project if you substantially need to  substantially change the configuration.
 In most cases, the BaseConfiguration doesn't need to be altered.

-Changing configuration parameters such as the credentials for the database connection can be achieved by overriding the default values with a custom.properties file that you provide in the classpath.
-The following values are provided by the default configurations.
-Any key-value-pair that is provided in a custom.properties file will override the respective default value.
+Changing configuration parameters such as the credentials for the database connection can be achieved by overriding the default values with a **custom.properties** file that you _provide in the classpath_.
+The following values are defined by the default configurations. **Any key-value-pair that is provided in a custom.properties file will override the respective default value.**

 ```
 # Default jdcb.properties